Fall Career Fair:

-The CDC hosts two career fairs each year, one in October and one in February.
-The events are open to Caltech undergraduate and graduate students, postdoctoral scholars and recent alumni.
+The CDC hosts two career fairs each year, one in October and one in January.
+The events are open to Caltech undergraduate and graduate students, Caltech-based postdoctoral scholars and recent alumni.

 One-day event to connect job seekers with employers